cap-ntu/ML-Model-CI/docs/tutorial/register.md

 # Register Model in the Model Database

 In this tutorial, we demonstrate modelci, a toolbox providing APIs that fetch, convert diagnose and deploy pre-trained model in different form of variant.

 Firstly, make sure that you have started a MongoDB service and configured the MongoDB environment.
 See [installation](../../README.md#installation).

+You can reigter a Deep Learning model in the database easily, you can setup the model informations using .yaml file or using Python code.

 ## Register a Pre-trained Model